lazywithclass/project-lamp/website/book/chapter3.markdown

   append xs' (x:Nil) k%}
 **NOTE:** Don't forget to use `id` when calling these functions!

 Here, we've implemented `rev` to first evaluate the recursive call to itself.
 Doing this, we discover that the recursive call to `rev` *must* happen before the call to `append`!
 This is because `append` depends on the result of the `rev` computation, which is made clearer when written in CPS style.
-For example, it is impossible to evaluate the call to `append` without first having `xs'`, the reversed list.
+In fact, it is impossible to properly evaluate the call to `append` without having `xs'`, the result of the call to `rev`.

 ### c.
 If You Squint Your Eyes -- Tail Calls
 One might have noticed someting strange about the implementation of fully CPSed functions, especially in the way we've written `append` and `rev` above.
 This particular *something* is not actually strange at all but instead is one of the other benefits of writing in CPS.